World Database of Happiness

 The database restricts to research that covers this concept and does not include the many other things denoted with the word happiness.
 Research findings are included only if based on measures of happiness that fit this definition.
 Acceptable measures of happiness are gathered in the collection of happiness measures.

-About 12.000 scientific publications that deal with happiness in this sense.
-About 30.000 research findings, each described on a ‘finding page’ in a standard format using a standard terminology
+Research findings, each described on a ‘finding page’ in a standard format using a standard terminology (±38000).

-- Some 15.000 findings on how happy different kinds of people are in particular times and places (distributional findings)
+- Distributional findings on how happy different kinds of people are in particular times and places (±18000)

-- Some 16.000 findings on the things that go together with more or less happiness, e.g. the statistical relation between happiness and income (correlational findings)
+- Correlational findings on things that go together with more or less happiness, e.g. the statistical relation between happiness and income (±20000)

 - Narrative reviews that summarize main trends in the data in words